KjRodgers32/KjRodgers32/README.md

 # A Little About Me:

-Hi all! 👋 My name is Kevin and I currently work as a Data Analyst II @ Progressive.
+Hi all! 👋 I am Kevin, and I currently work as a Data Analyst II @ Progressive.
 I enjoy programming and want to transition into Back-End Engineering.
 I specialize in automating tasks and developing applications in Python, but I've really taken a liking to GO!
 I also like to pull interesting data into a database and display it in a web app via an API or a data visualization using a BI tool.

 # Current "Big" Project